credcore/CodingTests/README.md

 3. The order may be for one or more units, but for a single item.
 4. Create any tables that you might need.

+### 5. Barter

+1. Design a Swagger/Open REST API for Barter Website (do not implement)
+2. Design a database schema for the same (Relational DB preferred).
+It should have Users, Listings, Trades etc.
+3. Please use the Swagger Editor linked above, or any other.

+### 6. GraphQL

+1. There's a hacker news rest API at https://github.com/HackerNews/API
+2. Create a GraphQL version of this API
+3. Implement a tiny part of the API (as an example of what implementation would look like).